K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 ><div>>node bin/www
 ![2-3-1-3]

-- Access the link address below with browser and verify if the application works properly.
+- Access the link address below with the browser and verify if the application works properly.

 ><div>http://localhost:3000/
 ![2-3-1-4]